Heat Exposure Injury Lawsuit in California

 There are varying degrees of concerning heat exposure-related illness.
 The two main ones are heat exhaustion and heatstroke.

-• Heat exhaustion: according to the Mayo Clinic, heat exhaustion is “a condition with symptoms that include heavy sweating and a rapid pulse, a result of your body overheating.”
+Heat exhaustion: according to the Mayo Clinic, heat exhaustion is “a condition with symptoms that include heavy sweating and a rapid pulse, a result of your body overheating.”
 Causes can include high temperatures combined, especially with high humidity and strenuous physical activity.

+Coaches and athletes need to pay close attention to signs of heat-related injuries.
 Dehydration and heat exhaustion could become evident through cramps, headaches, and dizziness.
 Once a player develops any symptoms that might be suffering from heat exhaustion, they could suffer a heatstroke.

-You should consult with a personal injury lawyer who can give you information about the legal implications when a young athlete sustains heat-related injuries during a school training program.
+So, what exactly happens when someone gets sick from heat exposure?
+Can the school or coaches be held liable?
+You should consult with a personal injury lawyer who can explain the legal implications when a young athlete sustains heat-related injuries during a school training program.

 The administrators of a school athletic program could also be potentially liable if they ignore a player's complaints and continue to push them during practice.
+Further, they could be held responsible for not providing medical assistance or calling an emergency team when symptoms are severe.

 What are the Symptoms of Heat Stroke and Heat Exhaustion?